Photo Story: Imperial Instrument Installed on a Solar-Wind-Studying Spacecraft

 By Hayley Dunning

-Join our researchers as they install their instrument on NASA’s IMAP spacecraft, set to launch next year on a mission to study the A stream of charged particles, mostly protons and electrons, that escapes into the Sun's outer atmosphere at high speeds and streams out into the solar system..
+Join our researchers as they install their instrument on NASA’s IMAP spacecraft, set to launch next year on a mission to study the A stream of charged particles, mostly protons and electrons, that escapes into the Sun's outer atmosphere at high speeds and streams out into the solar system in all directions..

-The Interstellar Mapping and Acceleration Probe (IMAP) spacecraft will observe and map the Sun’s The region around the Sun where the solar wind dominates over the interstellar medium. – the volume of space filled with particles streaming out from the Sun, known as the solar wind – and study how it interacts with the local galactic neighborhood beyond, known as the All the gas and dust found between stars.
+The Interstellar Mapping and Acceleration Probe (IMAP) spacecraft will observe and map the Sun’s The bubble-like region surrounding the solar system inflated by the solar wind, shielding the solar system from interstellar radiation. – the volume of space filled with particles streaming out from the Sun, known as the solar wind – and study how it interacts with the local The area of galaxy surrounding a solar system which contains nearby stars and the local interstellar medium (ISM). beyond, known as the interstellar medium.

 The UK Space Agency has supported the UK development of the IMAP mission with £4.2 million, including funding for the MAG instrument.